 The thing is, it’s not just those of us with CFS who are struggling with sleep every night.
 It’s estimated that almost 50% of Americans have some form of sleep dysfunction; occasional or chronic insomnia, trouble falling asleep and trouble staying asleep.
 Stress, overstimulation from our environments, and pain can keep you from getting the nourishing rest your body and brain need.
 So no matter if you are dealing with a chronic disease, severe pain, an overactive mind, or just can’t seem to get into a good nightly routine, this post is for you!

 Over the years, I’ve gathered a handful of techniques that have worked for me.
-Implementing them regularly has helped me get deeper and more refreshing sleep, which has kept my symptoms under better control and helped me lead a somewhat normal life.
+Implementing them regularly has helped me get deeper and more refreshing sleep, which has kept my symptoms under better control and helped me heal..
 So, without further ado, here are my top 7 tips for sleep:

 1. Black it and block it

 There was a time where I needed some kind of light on in order to sleep, when I was extremely sick and dizzy.
 But moving forward from that, I realized that I slept more soundly in a dark room.
 And I mean, really dark.
 Not just shut the cheap mini-blinds kind of dark.
 I invested in thick, thermal drapes that completely covered my windows, made sure electronic lights were masked, and even grabbed a pair of soft cotton shorts that I used to cover my eyes when even the tiniest amount of morning light would peek through.